LacunaOmnibus/MontyLacuna/README.md

   interactive script that stores the abbreviations in a database?).
 To allow the user to just type "1.1" as an argument instead of "My Planet Number 1.1" wherever a script needs a planet or station name.
+  - Working on this -- see bin/abbrv.py and its library.

 ## Docs Fixes
 Except for stats, I'm working in alpha order and recording everything I've checked.